Charles M. Murphy (coach)

-Charles M. "Bubber" Murphy (December 15, 1913 – January 31, 1999) was an American football, basketball, and baseball coach and college athletics administrator.
+Charles M. "Bubber" Murphy (December 15, 1913 – January 31, 1999) was an American college football, college basketball, and college baseball coach and athletics administrator.
 He served as the head football coach at Middle Tennessee State University from 1947 to 1968, compiling a record of 155–63–8.
 Murphy was also the head basketball coach at Middle Tennessee State for one season in 1948–49 and the head baseball coach at the school in 1951 and from 1953 to 1955.
 The Murphy Center, an athletic facility at Middle Tennessee State, was named in his honor when it was completed in 1972.
 In 1976, he was inducted to the Sports Hall of Fame at Middle Tennessee State and the Tennessee Sports Hall of Fame.

+Murphy lettered in football, baseball, basketball, and tennis at Middle Tennessee.
+He then played professional baseball in the minor league system of the New York Giants.
+Murphy died of cancer, on January 31, 1999, at the Alvin C. York Veterans Administration Medical Center in Murfreesboro, Tennessee.